Koi-TF2/Koi-Config/README.md

    - Under the "General" tab, you will see a "Set Launch Options" area
    - Paste in the line of launch options seen below into that area, and then click OK
  - #### Fullscreen 16:9 @ 1920x1080 240hz:
-`-dxlevel 95 -full -w 1920 -h 1080 -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`
+`+mat_dxlevel 100 -full -w 1920 -h 1080 -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`
  - #### Fullscreen 4:3 @ 1440x1080 240hz:
-`-dxlevel 95 -full -w 1440 -h 1080 -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`
+`+mat_dxlevel 100 -full -w 1440 -h 1080 -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`
 - For 4:3 Stretched support, make the following adjustments:
   - Inside of NVidia Control Panel, locate: `Display -> "Adjust desktop size and position" -> Choose your primary monitor -> "Apply the following settings:" for "Scaling" -> Full-screen`.
 Depending on the PC being used, you may also need to tick the `"Override the scaling mode set by games and programs"` box in the same section.
   - Recommended but optional: Inside `koi_cfg\mouse+sens.cfg`, change the "m_yaw" cvar from `m_yaw 0.022` to `m_yaw 0.0165`.
 This ensures that the horizontal sensitivity matches with the vertical sensitivity when display is stretched.
  - #### Windowed Borderless 16:9 @ 1920x1080 240hz (Much better alt+tab support):
-`-dxlevel 95 -sw -w 1920 -h 1080 -noborder -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`
+`+mat_dxlevel 100 -sw -w 1920 -h 1080 -noborder -freq 240 -novid -nojoy -nosteamcontroller -nohltv -noquicktime -precachefontchars -useforcedmparms -noforcemaccel -noforcemspd -no_texture_stream`